lux4rd0/weatherflow-collector/README.md

 #### docker-compose.yml

-Running `docker-compose up -d` will spin up several containers for each of the types of data available to you.
-(Listed below) If you have more than one hub on your account - please edit the docker-compose.yml file to only have your the hub local to your network.
+Running `docker-compose up -d' will spin up several containers for each of the types of data available to you.
+(Listed below) If you have more than one hub on your account - please edit the docker-compose.yml file to only have your hub local to your network.
 If you have more than one device, those will also be added and can remain.

 #### Optional:
 #### remote-import-<<station_name>>.sh

 This script will spin up a docker container to import all of the observed metrics in the WeatherFlow cloud.
-This is useful if you're just starting out with this WeatherFlow Collector or if you've reset your InfluxDB database.
+Having an import function may be helpful if you're starting with this WeatherFlow Collector or if you've reset your InfluxDB database.
 It essentially loads in over your local UDP data.
 If you have more than one device, a separate import file will be generated for each.

 Environmental flags: